kevinoh45TuD/pp2_card_games/README.md

 ![Picture of name modal](/assets/doc-media/pp2-docs-name.png)

+I wanted to ask the user's name prior to starting the game as this would allow for matching scores to users but it would also allow for a more personalised touch later on with the end game screen.

 Clicking the info button will show the user more information about 'match'.

 Both of the buttons use the green/red shades from the color palette, while the background is gold.
+I wanted to make sure the initial page loaded was not too over-bearing for users, while also providing crucial options to 'play' or get 'info'.
+This benefits the site owner as it may keep the user on the website longer.

 ### Header